gravitational/gravity/docs/6.x/overview.md

 ## Deploying and Installing

-Creating a new clusters from a Cluster Image is trivial:
+Creating new clusters from a Cluster Image is trivial:

 1. Place a Cluster Image on a Linux node and unpack ("untar") it.
 2. Launch the included installer.
-3. Later, a user can connect the resulting cluster to Gravity Hub to allow remote updates and remote administration.

 For more details about the installation process, please refer to [Installation Guide](installation.md).

 ## Cluster Management

-Once a Cluster Image is installed, it becomes a fully operational and autonomous Gravity/Kubernetes cluster.
-It can be said that a _cluster is an instance of a Cluster Image_.
+Once a Cluster Image is installed, it becomes a fully operational and autonomous Gravity Cluster.

-Gravity comes with a tool called `gravity` which serves two purposes:
+For managing a running Gravity Cluster, the `gravity` tool can be used.

-* It runs as a Linux daemon on every cluster node acting as a "Kubernetes hypervisor", continuously monitoring the health of Kubernetes services and re-configuring them if necessary.
+The `gravity` daemon runs on every Cluster node as a "Kubernetes hypervisor", continuously monitoring the health of Kubernetes services and re-configuring them if necessary.
 For example, it provides automatic management of `etcd`.

-* It is available as a command line (CLI) tool to perform cluster administration tasks such as:
+`gravity` also functions as a command line (CLI) tool to perform Cluster administration tasks such as:

-    1. Adding or removing nodes to a cluster.
+1. Adding or removing nodes to a Cluster.
 2. Performing in-place upgrades of Kubernetes or any of the applications running inside.
-    3. Printing cluster status.
+3. Printing Cluster status.

 When it comes to cluster management, `gravity` is a higher level replacement for tools like `kubeadm` or `etcdadm`.
-It delivers benefits such as enforcing system requirements and delivering on the promise of lower operational overhead by automating away many mundane Kubernetes tasks. **It is the "magic sauce" that makes a Kubernetes cluster feel like a reliable appliance.**
+It delivers benefits such as enforcing system requirements and delivering on the promise of lower operational overhead by automating away many mundane Kubernetes tasks.

 You can still use `kubectl` for tasks like watching logs, seeing stats for pods or volumes, managing configuration and other operational tasks.